-PN400 Geriatric Nursing/Capstone: Clock Hours 174
+PN700 Capstone: Clock Hours 120

-The student will learn the mental health concepts and their application in everyday life as well as the therapeutic modalities used in institutions and in the community for the mentally ill patient.
-Common mental health diseases and disorders as well as concepts of mental health wellness and principles related to nursing care are also discussed in this course.
 Capstone: This portion of the program takes place during the last weeks of the Program.
 It is designed to provide the student with an opportunity to demonstrate mastery of all previous coursework.
 All previous program objectives and content will be tested with emphasis on the assimilation and integration of all the principles and vital information they will need to provide nursing care safely, efficiently and effectively.